stephenmoloney/ex_ovh/README.md

     ExOvh.ovh_request(create_file_request, %{ openstack: :true, webstorage: service })

-Listing all objects for "default" container to see if the new `server_object` is there.
+Listing all objects for "default" container to see if the new `server_object` is there in [OVH CDN Webstorage](https://www.ovh.ie/cdn/webstorage/)

     import ExOvh.Query.Openstack.Swift
     alias ExOvh.Ovh.OpenstackApi.Webstorage.Cache, as: OpenCache